-NATO’s modern defence posture is based on an effective combination of two key pillars: cutting-edge weapons systems and platforms, and forces trained to work together seamlessly.
-As such, investing in the right capabilities is an essential part of investing in defence.
-NATO plays an important role in assessing what capabilities the Alliance needs; setting goals for national or collective development of capabilities; and facilitating national, multinational and collective capability development and innovation.
+NATO's deterrence and defence is based on an effective combination of weapons systems and platforms, as well as forces trained to cooperate with each other.
+Investment in the right capabilities is therefore an essential component of investment protection.
+NATO plays an important role as an evaluator in raising awareness of the military capabilities that the alliance needs; it sets objectives for the development of Member States or collective capacities; and promote the development of Member States, multinational and collective capacities and the existence of innovation.